zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 3. In Incident Manager, the Views section contains out-of-box views that comes shipped with Enterprise Manager.
 You can create your own views and share with others as well.
 By default, “All open incidents” view is displayed.
      ![](images/emmonlab2step3.png " ")

 4. We will triage unassigned incidents and then acknowledge and assign an incident to an owner.
-Highlight the first incident.
+Click on the incident with Summary text “Target is down; 1 member is down; db19c.subnet.vcn.oraclevcn.com”.
 Details of the incident will be displayed in the bottom pane.
      ![](images/emmonlab2step4.png " ")

 5. Click on “Open in new tab” link to open the incident on a separate tab.
 You may need to temporarily allow popups in the browser.